Kibesportik/term3_project/README.md

 ## Used progamming languages :

 - Python: Used for server-side logic, data processing, and database interaction.
-Framework used: FastApi
+Framework used: FastApi.
 - HTML : Used for structuring the web pages.
 - CSS : Used for styling and creating responsive designs.
 - JavaScript: Used for interactivity, as well as working with APIs and dynamically updating content.